 The $150 in Google Ads can run out quickly for businesses not familiar with keywords.
 To stretch the credits, test different setups like keywords and products and try to find a few profitable combinations.
 Then, when the credits end, the business can use the existing campaigns.

 Another credit card with cashback rewards is the Brex Corporate Card for Startups.
 The introductory bonus is 30,000 points, and cardholders have fees waived for life.
 They can earn 7x points for rideshares, 4x points for travel, and 3x points for restaurants, which makes it a great card to use for common business expenses.
 They also earn 2x points for software purchases and 1x points for general purchases.

 Another card is the Ink Business Cash Credit Card from Chase.
-Cardholders have a 0% APR for a 12-month introductory period that switches to a variable APR of 14.74% -20.74%.
-Cardholders earn a $500 introductory bonus when they spend $3,000 in eligible purchases within the first 90 days.
+Cardholders have a 0% APR for a 12-month introductory period that switches to a variable APR of 14.74% – 20.74%.
+Cardholders earn a $500 introductory bonus when they spend $3,000 in eligible purchases within the first three months.
 They earn 5% cashback on the first $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services each account anniversary year.
 They also earn 2% cashback rewards on the first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year, along with 1% cashback rewards for general purchases.

 The Final Word